Feedback Guidance of Diffusion Models: Results

 \subsection{Guidance on Text-To-Image}

 In the context of Text-To-Image (T2I), our approach is evaluated using Stable diffusion 2 \cite{LDMs}, for which a VE-scheduler is implemented \cite{KarrasEDM, KarrasEDM2}.
-To remain consistent with the theory a stochastic sampler is used using 32 function evaluations.
-The purpose of this section is not to investigate to what extent Feedback Guidance may outperform CFG or LIG in terms of image quality, but merely to demonstrate the promise of the approach.

-On its own, the conditional model used in T2I applications is of far lower quality than is the case for the EDM2 models, which is precisely why in practice much larger guidance scales are required \cite{CFG, LDMs}.
-For FBG this implies that $\pi$ has to be chosen much smaller, all results in this section use a value of $\pi=0.85$ in combination with $t_0=0.75$ and $t_1=0.5$.
+To remain consistent with the theory a stochastic sampler using 32 function evaluations is used.
+The purpose of this section is not to investigate to what extent Feedback Guidance may outperform CFG or LIG in terms of image quality, but merely to demonstrate the promise of the approach.\\ On its own, the conditional model used in T2I applications is of far lower quality than is the case for the EDM2 models, which is precisely why in practice much larger guidance scales are required \cite{CFG, LDMs}.
+For FBG this implies that $\pi$ has to be chosen much smaller, all images shown in this section use a value of $\pi=0.85$ in combination with $t_0=0.75$ and $t_1=0.5$.
 In practice, we also find it helpful to remove the offset from the posterior approximation towards the end of the generative process\footnote{To be specific in this context we choose $\delta=0$ if $t<0.3$.}.
-We find that using a limited amount of CFG with \(\lambda_{\text{CFG}}=1.5\) can help to retrieve low frequency features such as sharp colors, without significantly harming diversity, which is why in this context we propose to use FBG$_{\text{CFG}}$.
-All illustrative samples shown are generated using the latter.
+We find that using a limited amount of CFG with \(\lambda_{\text{CFG}}=1.5\) can help to retrieve low frequency features such as sharp colors, without significantly harming diversity, which is why in this context we propose to use FBG$_{\text{CFG}}$ for visual evaluation.
+To assess our approach beyond visual inspection, we compute FID, FD$_{\text{DinoV2}}$ and Aesthetic-Score\footnote{Model accesible at \href{this link}{https://github.com/discus0434/aesthetic-predictor-v2-5}} on 3k MS-COCO prompts \cite{MSCOCO, FID, DinoV2}.
+Results are given in Tab. \ref{tab:T2I results}\footnote{The optimised hyperparameters are given in Table \ref{tab: Optimal hyperparameters (T2I)}} and show similar trends to those from the class-conditional setting, underscoring the method’s generality.
+Although MS-COCO captions are relatively simple and thus less ideal for testing guidance methods, most effective on complex prompts, it remains the standard benchmark for qualitative T2I evaluation.